Aeroluna/LunaCoopMod/README.md

 Ever get annoyed when you *slightly* missed a mineral field and your MULE just AFKed?
 Does not affect MULEs dropped too far away from minerals.

+- Changed Vulture's Replenish Spider Mine ability to be autocast on intially.

+I don't see why you wouldn't want this autocasting.

 ## Kerrigan

 - Fixed a bug where P1 and P3 used each other's icons.